developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/apioverview/index.md

 ---
-title: API Overview
+title: Enterprise Browser APIs
 productversion: '1.4'
 product: Enterprise Browser
 layout: guide.html
 ---

+##Overview

-The Enterprise Browser exposes certain methods to the developer which can be used to interact with write code for the Enterprise Browser.
+The Enterprise Browser exposes certain methods to the developer that can be used to interact with code written for the Enterprise Browser.
 These methods are separated into APIs for each capability that can be manipulated and used with the Enterprise Browser app.
-Below We'll describe how to use these APIs in your Enterprise Browser app.
+This guide describes how to use these APIs in an Enterprise Browser app.

-## Enabling the JavaScript API's
+## Using JavaScript APIs
-Depending on whether your application is running from local html files on the device or if it is running from a remote web server will determine how to enable the Enterprise Browser APIs.
-Essentially, you need to ensure the proper JavaScript file is included in the proper location
+Enterprise Browser APIs are enabled differently depending on whether an application is running from HTML stored on the device or a remote server.
+Either way, all relevant JavaScript files must be included in the proper location in the HTML.

 ### JavaScript API Files
-After installing Enterprise Browser, there will be a folder `JavaScriptFiles` found in the installation folder.
-In that folder there will be two folders:
+The Enterprise Browser installation places the `JavaScriptFiles` directory in the installation root, inside of which are two additional directories:

-* EnterpriseBrowser - JavaScript API files for Enterprise Browser
+* `/EnterpriseBrowser` - contains the Enterprise Browser JavaScript API files:
-	* ebapi-modules.js - includes all `EB.module` APIs.
+	* **ebapi-modules.js** - includes all `EB.module` APIs
-	* individual modules JS files - optionally can include just the modules you need.
-See the [optimization guide](/enterprise-browser/1-4/guide/optimization) for more information.
+	* **individual JS modules** - optionally can include just the required modules to reduce footprint.
+[Optimization guide](/enterprise-browser/1-4/guide/optimization).
-* BackwardsCompatibility - used for supporting PocketBrowser and RhoElements 2.x applications
+* `/BackwardsCompatibility` - contains legacy PocketBrowser and RhoElements 2.x APIs:
-	* elements.js - used for supporting RhoElements 2.x and PocketBrowser applications.
-See the [RhoElements & PocketBrowser Migration guide](/enterprise-browser/1-4/guide/elements)
+	* elements.js - supports RhoElements 2.x and PocketBrowser applications.
+[RhoElements & PocketBrowser Migration guide](/enterprise-browser/1-4/guide/elements).
-	* rhoapi-modules.js - used for supporting RhoMobile applications.
-See the [RhoMobile Migration guide](/enterprise-browser/1-4/guide/rhomobile)
+	* rhoapi-modules.js - support RhoMobile applications.
+[RhoMobile Migration guide](/enterprise-browser/1-4/guide/rhomobile).

-### Using JS APIs From Your Web App
+####Access from web pages
-When you are running your web pages from a web server, the Enterprise Browser is essentially acting as a browser.
-In order to use the Enterprise Browser API's you will need to copy the ebapi-modules.js to your web server in a location where you will be able to access it and link it appropriately in your web server’s web pages.
-Typically you will copy this file to your web application's js folder where you may be including other JavaScript libraries that are being used.
+When running web pages from a server, Enterprise Browser is essentially acting as a simple browser, loading the pages and executing JavaScript within.
+To use the Enterprise Browser APIs from within an HTML app, the ebapi-modules.js must be stored on the web server in a location accessible to all of app's pages.
+Typically this will be the same `/js` folder in which other JavaScript libraries are stored.

-### Using JS APIs From Local Pages
+####Access from local pages
-To use the JS APIs on your device using local web pages, you'll need to copy the JS API files you'll be using, to your device in a location you'll be able to access them from your local app pages.

-For example if you placed your html and JS files in `<device-root>\myApp` then in your html files you would link to the ebapi-modules.js using relative pathing as follows:
+To use the JS APIs on the device using local web pages, the JS API files must be stored on the device in a location accessible by all of the app's pages.
+For example, if the HTML and JS files are stored in `<device-root>\myApp`, then the HTML files would link to the ebapi-modules.js using the following relative path:

 	:::html
 	<script src="ebapi-modules.js" type="text/javascript"></script>

-## Using Your Own Objects
+## Using Instance Objects
-Some API classes support instance objects.
-This allows you to maintain your own objects and assign different properties to them.
-In the following example we want to save a reference to the front facing camera of the device so that we can manipulate the front facing camera properties separate from the rear-facing camera:
+Some API classes support instance objects, allowing the developer to maintain their own objects and assign different properties to them.
+The following example shows how to save a reference to the device's front-facing camera to manipulate that camera's properties separatly from the rear-facing camera:

 	:::javascript
 	var laserScanner;